muhammad-rajib/muhammad-rajib/README.md

 > Learning Data Science <br/>
 > Learner, Problem solver

 Found interest on Data Science.
-Why not Data Science?
-If you can understand and predict your friends future interests just analyzing his/her daily datas.
+If you can understand and predict your friends future interests just analyzing his/her daily datas then Why not Data Science!!.
 Learning and exploring new things are always makes me happy.
 Also to solve problems are a beautiful part of my life.

 🔭 <b>I’m currently working on:</b>
   - Numpy, Pandas